 - Document, code, and bill correctly.

 Once the service(s) is delivered, proper documentation is key.
 Providers should ensure they document the correct service that's being delivered, without any ambiguity.
 This will help ensure the service is coded correctly, which should then allow billers to bill the correct insurance(s) and collect the appropriate amount from patients.

-Education is critical to completing these steps consistently and adequately.
+Education is critical to completing AWV coding, and billing steps consistently and appropriately.
 Staff should be trained on the differences between a Medicare annual wellness visit vs. annual physical exam vs. IPPE and why those differences matter from a coding, billing, and reimbursement perspective.
 Consider creating a cheat sheet to help remind staff of the differences when they are completing documentation.

 Explore ways to remind your patients about their annual wellness exam benefit effectively.
 Considering how many Medicare patients are not taking advantage of this covered service, improving communication with patients may help give your practice a substantial volume boost.

-Investing in the right technology can help your practice reduce the time spent on preventive services, such as the annual wellness exam, while increasing reimbursements.
+Investing in the right technology can help your practice reduce the time spent on preventive services, such as the annual wellness exam; grow patient volume, and increase reimbursements.
 One such technology is Prevounce.
-This customizable, holistic wellness platform improves eligibility verification, patient outreach and intake, billing and coding, documentation requirements, compliance (e.g., MIPS, MACRA), and much more.
+This customizable wellness platform improves AWV eligibility verification, patient outreach and intake, billing and coding, completion of documentation requirements, compliance, and much more.
 Schedule a demo today!